 There are a variety of benefits available to disabled people over 16, depending on whether or not they work or are considered to be able to work.
 If a young person aged 16 to 19 lives with their parents or carers, there may be a choice about who claims benefits – we give advice about this in our transition guide.
 Working Families runs a project for the parents of disabled children, Waving not Drowning.

 Employment and Support Allowance (ESA) is paid to people who have ‘limited capability for work’ and are either not in paid work, are not entitled to Statutory Sick Pay (SSP), or their SSP has run out.
-There are three different types of ESA – (1) ‘New Style’ ESA; (2) contribution-based ESA; and (3) income-based ESA.
-In order to be eligible for ‘new style’ ESA you need to have been an employee or self-employed and paid enough national insurance contributions and have an illness or disability that affects your ability to work.
+To begin with, you would get ESA based on fit notes before having an assessment to see if you have ‘limited capability for work’.

-If you are 65 or over you cannot get help with mobility problems unless you have already claimed DLA or PIP, but you can claim Attendance Allowance (AA) if you have care needs.
+If you are state pension age or over you cannot get help with mobility problems unless you have already claimed DLA or PIP, but you can claim Attendance Allowance (AA) if you have care needs.
 For more information about all these benefits, and other help, see the Citizens Advice website.
-If you look after a person who is disabled and on DLA, AA or PIP you may be able to get Carer’s Allowance.
+If you look after a person who is disabled and on DLA, AA or PIP you may be able to get Carer’s Allowance and/or extra amounts of income-based benefits such as Universal Credit or Income Support.
 You can get more information on help with money for carers of disabled people from Carers UK.

 This advice applies in England, Wales, Scotland and Northern Ireland.
 If you live in another part of the UK, the law may differ.
 Please call our helpline for more details.